Other Stuff to Know - 4

-In 2016, approximately 15.4 million U.S. consumers lost a total of $16 billion through identity theft, a dramatic increase from the prior year.
+In 2021, approximately 42 million U.S. consumers lost a total of $52 billion through identity theft, a dramatic increase from the prior year.
 Unfortunately, identity theft is occurring more and more, plus the bad guys are growing increasingly sophisticated in how they use various methods of new technology to obtain your personal information through the Internet, including social media.

 Today, most instances of identity theft take place in a low-tech manner when someone gets the details of your personal and financial information through obtaining it covertly at your workplace, raiding your mailbox or stealing your purse or wallet.
 Another common method is called “dumpster diving” where someone obtains cancelled bank checks, discarded credit card applications and bank, credit card and utility statements by going through your garbage.

 An increasing amount of identity theft is now taking place on the Internet through a practice called “phishing” (pronounced “fishing”) where e-mails are used surreptitiously to obtain your personal and financial information.
 These e-mails are made up to look as if they are coming from a legitimate financial institution and give a phony reason for requesting you to provide personal information, such as your Social Security number, bank account number, credit card account number and birthday.
 In these e-mails, you are asked to click on a link that takes you to another official-looking site where you are requested to enter this information.